DavePearce/Homepage/content/blog/2023/digging_eof.md

    * EOF v0.

    * What about existing legacy?

+## Appendix --- FAQ

+* **Q)** _Can't we just retrofit immediate operands to the legacy EVM?_ Unsuccessful attempts have been made to get this through.
+The key problem is the potential for valid jump destinations to be become invalid.

 ## Appendix --- Immediate Operands

 As discussed above, we cannot easily add instructions with immediate